marklogic/ml-gradle/examples/unit-test-project/README.md

       mlRestApi "com.marklogic:ml-unit-test-modules:0.11.1"
     }

+## Running unit tests

-With those additions in place, the "mlUnitTest" task can be run.
-This task will use the value of mlTestRestPort to determine which MarkLogic app server to connect to.
+With the above additions in place, the "mlUnitTest" task can be run.
+This task will use the value of mlTestRestPort to determine which MarkLogic app server to connect to - see below for how to customize this.

 First, deploy the application: